 Archaeological sites in Namibia are protected under the National Heritage Act of 2004 (No. 27 of 2004).
 Evidence shows that the emergence of modern humans and their ancestors have lived in Namibia for more than one million years, and there are fossil remains of lineal hominin ancestors as early as the Miocene Epoch (Kinahan, 2017).
-Namibia has a relatively complete sequence covering the mid-Pleistocene to recent Holocene period, represented by thousands of archaeological sites mainly concentrated in the central highlands, escarpment, and Namib Desert.
+Namibia has a relatively complete sequence covering the mid-Pleistocene to Recent Holocene period, represented by thousands of archaeological sites mainly concentrated in the central highlands, escarpment, and Namib Desert.

-According to past studies and during the site visit, some archaeological artifacts such as Graves and old buildings were observed.
+According to past studies and during the site visit, some archaeological significant sites such as rock shleters and, graves were observed.
 There may be other archaeologically significant resources may be discovered during exploration activities.
-Therefore, the recommendation stipulated in the EMP should strongly be adhered to.
-Figure 12 below shows ruins which were observed on site.
+Therefore, the recommendation stipulated in the EMP should be strongly be adhered to.
+Figure 11 below shows ruins which were observed on site.

-Figure 12: Graves observed within the project area
+Figure 11: Graves observed within the project area